 \subsection{Performance Criteria}

 To evaluate the selected test cases, we use two evaluation metrics from prior work~\cite{arrieta2019pareto}.
+In summary, a good test case selection approach can both (a) minimize the test execution time and (b) maximize the mutant detection score.

-These two evaluation metrics are (a) normalized test execution time and (b) mutant detection score.
+To measure these, we use two evaluation metrics: (a) normalized test execution time and (b) mutant detection score.
 Previous study used these two metrics to calculate the hypervolumne indicator and average weighted sum of mutation score and normalized test execution time~\cite{arrieta2019pareto}, while in our study, we directly compare the performance of algorithms in these two metrics.

-{\bf Normalized test execution time} (TET-): Our goal for selecting test cases from the initial test suite is to speed up the testing process.
+{\bf Normalized test execution time} (NTET-): Our goal for selecting test cases from the initial test suite is to speed up the testing process.
 Thus, test execution time is a very important indicator which can indicate whether selected test cases can significantly reduce the cost of testing.
 In this study we want to \underline{\em minimize} this value since, as discussed in our introduction, the whole point of this paper is to reduce the time required for testing cyber-physical systems.

-{\bf Mutant detection score} (MS+): If a set of selected test cases can significantly reduce the test execution time, but cannot detect most of the mutants, then such a selection is a bad choice.
-Our goal for selecting test cases is detecting as much as mutants when minimizing the test execution time.
-Therefore, mutant detection score becomes another important evaluation metric.
-In this study we want to \underline{\em maximize} this value since higher value means the test suite is better since it can detect more mutants.

-That is, a good test case selection approach can both (a) minimize the test execution time and (b) maximize the mutant detection score.
+{\bf Mutant detection score} (MS+): Given a fixed set of mutants $M_i$ (that conform to Table~\ref{tab:fault_pattern}), and a test case generation method (e.g. MC/DC coverage, random, other) that has generated a set of tests $T_j$, and different test selection methods can be scored according to what percent of $T_j$ have different outputs in the mutants and the original code.
+In this way, we say that test selection method1 is better than method2 if that MS percentage is higher in method1.
+Note that another goal (reduction in the overall number of tests) is captured implicitly by the above (TET-) score.